sharaths27/TUX-Notes/Introduction.md

 When you type a command, the data flows through these layers in a specific order:

-**Terminal Emulato**r: You type mkdir photos into a window.
+**Terminal Emulator**: You type mkdir photos into a window.
 PTS/TTY: The window sends those characters through a PTS (the bridge) to the system.
-Shell (Bash): The Shell receives the characters, realizes you want to make a directory, and executes the mkdir system call.
+Shell (Bash): The Shell receives the characters, realizes you want to make a directory, Shell launches the mkdir program.The mkdir program then invokes system calls to create the directory.
 Display: The Shell sends the "Success" message back through the PTS, and the Terminal draws the text on your screen.

 **Summary**